 Who Is Gabrielle Davida Gay?

-Can you imagine being a young Black girl from a small village on a tiny island of Barbados in the Caribbean: but with a “crazy”, impossible dream to change the world via Education?
+Can you imagine having a “crazy”, impossible dream to change the world via Education?
 Can you imagine pursuing that dream no matter what, even when faced with tough obstacles and tribulations?
 Can you imagine the crushing sadness felt others told you, a little girl, that your ideas could never work; simply because they were never done before?
-Then you have imagined the life of Gabrielle Gay: Founder of The Erline Bradshaw Foundation, and Barbados’ and the Caribbean’s most revolutionary Education Programmes of their kind.
+But somehow you were "crazy" enough to do them anyway?
+Then you have just imagined the life of Gabrielle Gay: Founder of The Erline Bradshaw Foundation, and Barbados’ and the Caribbean’s most revolutionary Education Programmes of their kind.

 Gabrielle Gay has always been an avid reader.
 At the tender age of five she had read most of the beloved classics e.g. Jane Austen, Mark Twain, Robert Louis Stevenson, Baroness Emmuska Orczy, the Royal Readers etc. By the age of 10 years old, she captivated the nation of Barbados and audiences abroad with her logical and intelligent opinion on the Voice of Barbados Call In Programme ‘Thomas on Thursday’ hosted by Thomas “Tom” Fields, where she was fondly known as ‘Tom’s Gabby’, later being honoured as the “Outstanding Child of the Year”; on V.O.B.
 92.9 FM.
 She also was active in her church activities at this young age, preaching at various churches throughout the island and singing with her church’s Hosanna Chorale.
 Gabrielle Gay is the daughter of David and Margaret Gay, who are both Medical Professionals.
 She attended the private schools of the Seventh Day Adventist Primary and Secondary.